 The second point seems self-evident, but can be rephrased into an important mantra for coding practices: there are no restrictions on a string's contents except those you enforce yourself.
 This makes strings fast and efficient, but also a possible carrier of unexpected data.

 The typical response to this danger is to apply a strict filtering to any textual inputs your program has and before doing anything else to the data.
 The idea is to remove anything that may be interpreted later as unwanted mark-up or dangerous code.
 On the web, this usually means stripping out anything that looks like an HTML tag, doing funky things with ampersands and getting rid of quotes.
-While this is an approach that is often advocated as an effective and bulletproof solution, it is rather short-sighted, inflexible and restricted in scope, and I strongly oppose it.
+While this is an approach that is often advocated as an effective and bulletproof solution, it is rather short-sighted and limited in scope, and I strongly oppose it.

-This is of course very different from regular input validation, like ensuring a selected value is one of a list of given options, or checking if a given input is numeric and in the accepted range.
+This is of course very different from regular input validation, like ensuring a selected value is one of a given list of options, or checking if a given input is numeric and in the accepted range.
 These are different from regular textual inputs, because the desired result is in fact not a string, but either a more restricted data type (like an integer) or a more abstract reference to an existing, internal object.

 To understand why textual strings are such poor candidates for input validation, we need to look at the third point.

-3. Different contexts
+3. Different Contexts

 The represented symbols are meaningless unless you know the context to interpret them in.